 Depending on your region and the service you’re trying to access, a parent or guardian’s permission may be required for a child to create a Microsoft account.
 This is in accordance with certain regulations that promote child safety along with greater visibility and management of data that is stored about your child online.

 A Microsoft account is used for Microsoft services such as Outlook, Skype, Office, and Xbox.
 Learn more about Microsoft accounts.

 Examples of regulations that require parental consent include the Children’s Online Privacy Protection Act (COPPA) in the United States, the General Data Protection Regulation (GDPR) in the European Union, and the Personal Information Protection Act (PIPA) in South Korea.

 Helping kids explore technology safely is one of Microsoft’s top goals, so in addition to complying with these important regulations, we offer family settings that include content restrictions, screen time, and activity monitoring through the Microsoft family service that lives on account.microsoft.com/family.
 It’s where you’ll go to manage your child’s Microsoft account.

 Why does Microsoft charge a small fee as part of the consent process for a child account?

 Microsoft takes steps to verify that an adult is giving a child permission to use a Microsoft account.
-One of the commonly used methods that’s approved under regulation is to charge a small nonrefundable fee to a credit card.
-You can deposit the fee into your Microsoft account or your child’s new Microsoft account, and don’t worry, the credit card will not be added to your child’s account.
+One of the commonly used methods that’s approved under regulation is to charge a small nonrefundable fee to a credit card or debit card that has a CVV number.
+You can deposit the fee into your Microsoft account or your child’s new Microsoft account, and don’t worry, the credit or debit card will not be added to your child’s account.